-Your loved one may also need something a little more drastic to help keep them safe at home, especially if this is just one of many recent falls.
+Your loved one may also need more to help keep them safe at home, especially if they have fallen before.
 A doctor may recommend a fall prevention device — like a cane, walker, or wheelchair — to help a senior get around safely.
 You might also need major home renovations, like installing grab bars, a ramp, or stair lift.

 It might also be time to consider professional caregiving services to ensure your loved one always has someone at their side.
 To learn more about how our caregivers help seniors remain safe at home, reach out to your local Caring team.